vitoatmo/vitoatmo/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning ...
-Python
+I’m currently learning ...
+- 🐍 Python
+- 📦 Blockchain
+- 🔐 Cryptography
+- 🧩 Machine Learning
+- 🖥 Web Design
 <!--
 **vitoatmo/vitoatmo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.